March to July 2020

 Timekeeping is really important

 It is critical that your child arrives at the right time for school.
-This is to ensure that high levels of safety are maintained for adults and children alike and that the integrity of bubbles is not broken.
+This is to ensure that high levels of safety are maintained for adults and children alike.
 We also don't want them to miss out on any of their valuable learning time.

 Since September 2020, home learning is no longer 'optional'.
 If your child is unable to attend school they must complete all learning that is set.
 Miss Dixon is keen to ensure that all children can continue to learn at home.
 To read more about our Home Learning please click on the link below.